illyfrancis/scribble/docs/draft.md

 #### Destination systems

 The messages 'flow-out' from VUS to destinations.
-There are two type of destination, first is for the clients and the other is for the internal message consumption, in the current BRD, Infomediary.
+There are two type of destination, first is for the clients and the other for the internal message consumption, in the current BRD, Infomediary.
 The integration component for the clients is covered previously.

 As with other integration components, the same concerns and responsibilities pointed out so far also applies to these.
 In addition, further responsibility must be considered because of the additional role that VUS is performing as a message producer in this instance. [ ??? expand ???]
+For example, reliable messageing. ......

 #### Reference data

 Both UAF and the 'Static database' provide reference data to VUS.
-As noted, message queue solution for these are not well suited and therefore different integration options are explored and listed in the order of preference.
+As noted, message queue solution for these is not well suited and therefore different integration options are explored and listed in the order of preference.

 1. RESTful API (preferred)
 2. Database ETL specific to VUS, replicate only necessary data
 3. Message (synchronous)

-When any of the above options cannot be met by the underlying service provider (i.e. UAF, 'static database') consider the following options but avoid as much as possible.
+When any of the above options cannot be met by the underlying service provider (i.e. UAF, 'static database') the following options can be explored but avoid as much as possible.

 1. Direct access to underlying data source
 2. JCA based solution*